 Even though Strawberry season is supposed to run until the end of February in New Zealand, there don’t seem to be many strawberries in the stores now so I thought I’d better hurry up and post this raw strawberries & cream ice cream cake recipe!
 That said, you could easily use frozen strawberries for this recipe or if you’re not a strawberry fan, raspberries would work really well too.

-This recipe started out as a raw cheesecake, but as it’s been so hot over the past few weeks we kept eating it while still frozen, and I realised it was actually a pretty amazing strawberry ice cream cake – minus all the dairy, eggs and refined sugar of course!
-So it’s entirely up to you how you eat this raw dessert cake and what you call it.
+This recipe started out as a raw cheesecake, but as it’s been so hot over the past few weeks we kept eating it while still frozen, and I realised it was actually a pretty amazing strawberry ice cream cake!
+Of course, minus all the dairy, eggs and refined sugar.
+So it’s entirely up to you how you eat this raw dessert cake and what you choose to call it.

 It has a base of cashew nuts which need to be soaked for a minimum of 2 hours beforehand (see notes at the bottom for more about soaking nuts), but that’s about the hardest part to this recipe.
-You will need a food processor to blend the ingredients for the “biscuit” base, which is made largely from almonds, coconut and dates.
-Ideally you’ll also need a high speed blender for the strawberries & cream filling however, if you have a really good food processor I think you would get a good result with that too.
-The main thing is ensuring the filling ingredients are blended finely enough so you don’t have chunks of cashews or strawberries throughout.
+You’ll need a food processor to blend the ingredients for the “biscuit” base, which is made largely from almonds, coconut and dates.
+Ideally you’ll also need a high speed blender for the strawberries & cream filling, however, if you have a really good food processor I think you would get a good result with that too.
+The main thing is ensuring the filling ingredients are blended finely enough so that you don’t have chunks of cashews and strawberries throughout.